douglasliao77/Advanced-CPP/template-metaprogramming/README.md

 4. **Are_Equal.cpp**
    Implement `Are_Equal` to determine if two `Pack`s contain exactly the same types (order does not matter).
 Use `Is_Subset` in both directions to check equality, resulting in a boolean `value`.

+5. **Most_Common.cpp**
+    Find the most frequent type in a pack using occurance_count and std::conditional_t to set value and type.